Iran: At least 103 killed in blasts at ceremony for Qassim Soleimani

 The blasts struck an event marking the fourth anniversary of the killing of Qassim Soleimani, the head of the Revolutionary Guard's elite Quds Force, who died in a US drone strike in Iraq in January 2020.

-Explosions at an event honouring a prominent Iranian general slain in a US airstrike in 2020 have killed at least 103 people and wounded nearly 200 others, state-run media in Iran reported Wednesday.
+Explosions at an event honouring a prominent Iranian general slain in a US airstrike in 2020 have killed at least 103 people and wounded more than 200 others, state-run media in Iran reported on Wednesday.

 A senior official called the blasts a “terroristic" attack, without elaborating on who could be behind them amid wider tensions in the Middle East over Israel's ongoing war against Hamas in the Gaza Strip.